ChaunteVanDeBurgh/jammming/README.md

 This is the capstone project for a Codecademy 8 week intensive webinar.

-No React code was provided to the developer by Codecademy.

-No JSX or react code was provided to the developer by Codecademy.
+No JSX or React code was provided to the developer by Codecademy.

 ## Available Scripts